pho-veteran/JGame/README.md

 1. **Clone this Repository and Create Database**

    - git clone `https://github.com/pho-veteran/JGame.git`
-   - 'Database' folder contains the database file.
+   - `Database` folder contains the MySQL Query file.
 You can import it into your MySQL database.

 2. **Open IntelliJ IDEA:**